Skip to main content

 Standalone TUI Viewers

-These tools are available directly in the shell for viewing a specific file or integrating into a pipeline.
-Both are pre-installed in the base image.
+These tools are available directly in the shell for viewing a specific file or integrating into a pipeline when the preview-archive addon is enabled.

 chafa — universal image renderer